How We Got Here

 We believed that by bringing them together in an alliance, these organizations would learn about each other, form partnerships, and make the whole greater than the sum of its parts.
 Through Aid-for- Africa-sponsored events and on line, member organizations have come to do just that.
 They identify common problems, share best practices, and develop innovative solutions.

 Initially, Aid for Africa also wanted to help its members raise funds for their work.
 It does this primarily through participating in U.S. Government and other workplace giving programs, on-line giving, and special Aid for Africa grants.
 It is the only African alliance in these workplace giving programs.
 Every member must meet the highest level of fiscal accountability, governance, and results.

 Education and outreach to the general public were also components of our idea.
 Through its blogs, social media postings, and events, Aid for Africa discusses African issues and solutions.
 The work of our members fuels this outreach.

 Recently, Aid for Africa identified educating African girls and sustainable agriculture as areas that are of critical importance to African development.
 When a girl in Africa gets the chance to go to school and stay in school, the cycle of poverty often is broken for her and her family.
 Agriculture is the economic engine of growth in most African countries.
 As populations continue to increase and growing seasons and rainfall patterns continue to change due to climate fluctuation, poor farmers will depend on advances in African agriculture if they are to better their lives.

-Over the last eight years, Aid for Africa membership has grown to include some 85 nonprofit organizations, all working on the ground with African partners throughout Sub Saharan Africa.
+Over the last eight years, Aid for Africa membership has grown to include more than 80 nonprofit organizations, all working on the ground with African partners throughout Sub Saharan Africa.
 Formed from a concern and idea, the alliance is now a reality.